-The Summit Conference of the Organisation of African Unity opened in Africa Hall, Addis Ababa on Monday (June 21).
+Background: The Summit Conference of the Organisation of African Unity opened in Africa Hall, Addis Ababa on Monday (June 21).
 It will last for four days.

 Fifteen agenda items include the question of dialogue with South Africa, an Inter-African convention on the activities of mercenaries, and a discussion on the continued occupation of Egyptian territory by Israel.

 Uganda and the Central African Republic were the only two of the OAU's 41 member states who did not attend the opening.
 Uganda was to have hosted the conference before the overthrow of ex-President Milton Abets earlier this year.